cplmakerlab/cplmakerlab.github.io/_site_pages/equipment.md

   * Material: [PLA filament](materials)
   * [Download example STL file](https://cdn.thingiverse.com/assets/94/00/bf/48/20/Harold-Washington-CPLMakerLab.stl){: target="_blank" rel="noopener"}
   * **DESIGN FILE PREPARATION**
-    * File Format: STL or OBJ
+    * File Format: STL or OBJ (with units set to mm).
+If you use inches, please note expected size when sending your file.
     * File opens in machine software without errors.
     * Check object orientation in machine software to minimize the need for rafts & supports.
     * Check if size looks correct (not too big or small).
 Fine details may not print well at smaller sizes.